fatehmtd/SLIC_QtGUI/README.md

 # SLIC_QtGui

-This is an implementation of the famous SLIC (Simple Linear Interactive Clustering) algorithm for superpixel oversegmentation.
+This is an implementation of the famous SLIC (Simple Linear Iterative Clustering) algorithm for superpixel oversegmentation.

 TODO:
 + implement a gpgpu (opencl, cuda) version for faster processing